MedBzd/general/README.md

 # General
-Templates and configurations for various projects and deployment scenarios

 General for Automation and Deployment
 These are my templates and configurations I use in various projects and deployment scenarios.
 They are based on automation and deployment tools such as Ansible, Docker, Terraform, and much more.